webix-hub/docs/data/api/editability_validateeditor.md

 @returns:
-- result		bool		true if text in editor confirms to validation rules
+- result		boolean		true if text in editor confirms to validation rules

 @example: